invertase/react-native-firebase/docs/analytics/quick-start.md

 The package also provides a JavaScript API to allow for logging custom events and metrics throughout your application.

-Import the Cloud Functions package into your project:
+Import the Analytics package into your project:

 ```js
 import analytics from '@react-native-firebase/analytics';